ChristophHill/TMS-fMRI_strategic_interaction/README.md

 You will need to specify in Get_ModelEstimates.R which of these models you wish to estimate and what parameters to monitor.

 I have tried to simplify and anote the code in the clearest way possible, and it should all run out of the box provided you have the prerequisit packages up and running.
 For Windows users, you will need to replace / by \ in the path directories.
 If you discover bugs or errors, please let me know.
+I will be periodically updating this repo in the near future.